 - 1/2 teaspoon ground cayenne pepper

-- In a large bowl, add squash, jalapeño peppers, onions, and salt.
+- Use a food processor to shred the squash.
+In a large bowl, add squash, jalapeño peppers, onions, and salt.
 Cover and refrigerate for 8 hours.
 Remove from the refrigerator and drain.
 Rinse with cool water then drain once more.
 Using paper towels, remove all the liquid possible from the squash.
 Allow to sit for about 30 minutes on several layers of paper towels so the moisture can be released.

 - In a large pot, add sugar, vinegar, turmeric, mustard, celery seed, nutmeg, cayenne, along with the drained vegetables, and bring mixture to a boil while gently stirring.
-Once it comes to a boil, reduce the heat and allow it simmer for about 20 minutes.
+Stir until it comes to a boil, then reduce the heat and allow it simmer for about 20 minutes.

 - Gently ladle mixture into 6 pint-sized jars.
+You can use a canning funnel if you'd like.
 Leave 1/2 inch headspace, wipe the rim clean, place the hot lids on top of the jar and loosely screw on the band.